Andy Johnson (basketball)

-Andrew Johnson Jr. (November 8, 1932 – August 30, 2002) was an American professional basketball player.
+Andrew Johnson Jr. (November 8, 1932 – August 30, 2002) was an American professional basketball player and coach.

 A 6'5" guard/forward, Johnson played at the University of Portland in the 1950s before serving with the US military in the Korean War.
 He began his professional basketball career with the Harlem Globetrotters, then played in the NBA from 1958 to 1962 as a member of the Philadelphia Warriors and Chicago Packers.
-He averaged 9.8 points over his NBA career, posting a high of 14.3 points per game with the Packers in the 1961-62 season.
+He averaged 9.8 points over his NBA career, posting a high of 14.3 points per game with the Packers in the 1961–62 season.

-To Johnson's surprise, he was cut by Chicago before the 1962-63 season began, allegedly because he "didn't know the plays".
+To Johnson's surprise, he was cut by Chicago before the 1962–63 season began, allegedly because he "didn't know the plays".
 He then joined the Philadelphia Tapers of the American Basketball League.
-Johnson hoped to return to the NBA after a season with the Tapers, but such an opportunity never materialized, and he played five more years in the Eastern Basketball Association.
+Johnson hoped to return to the NBA after a season with the Tapers, but such an opportunity never materialized.
+He played eight more years in the Eastern Professional Basketball League (EPBL) / Eastern Basketball Association (EBA).
+He won EPBL championships with the Allentown Jets in 1963, 1965 and 1968.
+Johnson was named as the EPBL Most Valuable Player with the Allentown Jets in 1964.
+He served as player-coach of the Camden Bullets during the 1970–71 season and led the team to a 12–16 record.

 Because he had been cut by the Chicago Packers before his fifth NBA season, he did not qualify for a pension from the NBA, though after some effort, he managed to receive some money from them later in his life.

 Johnson is the subject of a 2010 biography called Basketball Slave.
 The book was written by his son, Mark, who believed his father had been exploited throughout his athletic career on account of his ethnicity.